elenalmg/cuda_mandelbrot/README.md

   <p><em>Figure 1: Mandelbrot set in the complex plane, in black.</em></p>
 </div>

-Since each pixel has to be computed individually, this problem is _embarassingly parallel_.
+Since each pixel has to be computed individually, this problem is _embarrassingly parallel_.

 ## Algorithms